MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-retrieve-the-body-of-a-message-in-compressed-rtf-and-convert.md

 ---
-title: "How to Retrieve the Body of a Message in Compressed RTF and Convert It to Its Native Format"
+title: "Retrieve the Body of a Message in Compressed RTF and Convert It to Its Native Format"
 manager: soliver
 ms.date: 11/16/2014
 ms.audience: Developer